nohabean/Whos-That-Pokemon/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+The biggest challenges faced was correcting the stying to be exactly as I wanted it.

 ## License